j-lepard/LHL-Statistics/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
-The overarching objective of this project was to perform and end-end data engineering activity, followed by statistical modelling to evaluate a hypothesis.
+The overarching objective of this project was to perform and end-end data engineering activity, followed by statistical modelling to test the potential relationship between bike-share infoation and Point of Interest characteristics.

 **Goals included:**
 1. Developing API calls for City Bike to identify providers in a given location